liquidctl/liquidctl/docs/nzxt-smart-device-v2.md

 ## RGB lighting

 The Smart Device V2 features two lighting channels, while the HUE features four, and they are numbered sequentially: `led1`, `led2`, (only HUE 2: `led3`, `led4`).
+HUE 2 Ambient has only `led1` and `led2` channels.
 Color modes can be set independently for each lighting channel, but the specified color mode will then apply to all devices daisy chained on that channel.

 ```
 # liquidctl set led1 color fixed af5a2f